Start9Labs/documentation/site/source/developer-docs/specification/instructions.rst

     When you first install Start9 Pages, there will be a default Homepage hosted at the root, <tor-address>.onion.
 You can change the behavior of this page, and you can also create Subdomain websites.
 For example, one site could be hello.<tor-address>.onion and another could be goodbye.<tor-address>.onion.
 What is served from the Homepage and each Subdomain is totally up to you.

     Self-hosting Tor  websites using Start9 Pages is easy, permissionless, and censorship-resistant; there are no trusted third parties involved.
-    Anyone can do it.
-No one can stop it.

     ## Instructions